OpenMS/OpenMS-docs/docs/introduction/extended-background.md

 We want the analytes to move through the electrostatic and electromagnetic fields in the mass analyzer.
 To achieve this objective, we need to convert them to ions by charging them.
 There are a number of ways to charge our analytes including:
 - Electrospray Ionization (ESI)
-- Matrix Assisted Lser Desorption/Ionization (MALDI)
+- Matrix Assisted Laser Desorption/Ionization (MALDI)
 - Electron Impact Ionization (EI)

 In proteomics and metabolomics, ESI and MALDI are used because they are soft ionization techniques.
-A soft ionization technique is one which charges analytes while keeping the largely intact, so that they can be characterized easily at a later stage.
+A soft ionization technique is one which charges analytes while keeping the molecules of interest largely intact, so that they can be characterized easily at a later stage.
 Hard ionization techniques such as EI shatter analytes in smaller fragments, making it difficult to characterize large molecules.

 Given that OpenMS focuses on proteomic and metabolomic applications, we will describe ESI and MALDI in further detail.